 Characteristics: You’re a Fire Ox if you’re born in 1937 or 1997.
 In 2020, you’re 83 or 23 years old.
 Your lucky number is 14.

-Personality: The fame and recognition the Fire Ox can get from social networks exposure are very important to his well-being.
+Personality: The fame and recognition the native of the Year of the Fire Ox can get from social networks exposure are very important to his well-being.
 Dynamic and productive, the Fire Ox must however ensure that his pride doesn't lead him to making bad decisions against people who love and support him.
 The quicker he succeeds in respecting and accepting the differences of others, the more notoriety and legitimacy to match his ambition.

 🗿 Earth Ox